Grendlee/Mini-Renderer/README.md

 ## Approach and design choices

-- The HTMLElement class builds and outputs an HTML DOM tree similar to your provided example.
+- The HTMLElement class builds and outputs an HTML DOM tree similar to the example you provided.
 - The HTMLParser walks through the HTML file character by character, using helper functions to keep parsing logic modular.
 - The HTML content is stored as a const reference to ensure it remains immutable during parsing.
 - The utils.h module provides HTMLElement and HTMLParser with reusable utility functions.